- Day trip to Uluru (Ayers Rock) and Kata Tjuta (the Olgas) from Alice Springs

 What You Can Expect

-After dinner, make the 6.5-hour drive back to Alice Springs, where your day trip ends.
+When dinner ends, make the 6.5-hour drive back to Alice Springs where your tour ends with hotel drop-off.

 Most important - if you are concerned, like we were, about the long bus trip to and from Uluru, you need not to be.
 Time passes by reasonably quickly with the changing sceenery, great informative and very enternaing commentary from Dave and John and the several stops on the way at least 3 or 4.
 Also the Coach bus is very comfortable.